A Veteran’s Resume and Job Hunting Guide

 Stephanie Nishimori

-Human Resources Professional, Transition Counselor
+Human Resources Professional and Transition Counselor

 Stephanie Nishimori is a Transition and Career Counselor for service members who are leaving the military.
 Stephanie provides guidance and support to help them prepare for new careers in the civilian world – this includes resume reviews, mock interviews, mentoring, facilitating multiple workshops, and supporting them post-transition.